pksunkara/cargo-workspaces/README.md

     -m, --message <message>                 Use a custom commit message when creating the version commit --pre-id <identifier>               Specify prerelease identifier
-        --tag-prefix <prefix>               Customize tag prefix (can be empty) [default: v] --no-global-tag                     Do not create a global tag for a workspace
+        --tag-prefix <prefix>               Customize tag prefix (can be empty) [default: v]
 ```

 #### Fixed or Independent